Carlosaj18/Fullstack-React-Ecommerce-App/README.md

 Here's why:
 * Shine Artisanal was born out of the desire to help women encounter their true and beautiful self as the unique masterpiece that God designed them to be.
+* Our aim is to empower women to let their light shine!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>